applied-systems-biology/jipipe/jipipe-core/src/main/resources/org/hkijena/jipipe/documentation/adaptive-parameters.md

 Please note that the expression must return a compatible value or a string in JSON format.

 Custom parameter values are attached as annotations to generated outputs.
 You can find all settings in the <strong>Configure</strong> menu.

+## Parameter precedence

+Parameters are applied in a specific order.
+In the following list, the **latter** items override the **earlier** items.

+1. Standard parameters (parameters that are edited in the JIPipe UI)
+2. CLI/meta run parameter overrides
+3. External parameter sets
+4. Adaptive parameters